dyne/tomb/README.md

 - [pass-tomb](https://github.com/roddhjav/pass-tomb) is a console based wrapper of the excellent password keeping program [pass](https://www.passwordstore.org) that helps to keep the whole tree of password encrypted inside a tomb.
 It is written in Bash.

-If you are writing a project supporting tomb volumes or wrapping tomb, let us know!
+If you are writing a project supporting Tomb volumes or wrapping Tomb, let us know!

 ## Compliancy